civet-org/civet-org.github.io/docs/api-events.md

 You can specify which events should lead to an update by either passing `options` to the [`EventReceiver`](#eventreceiver) or using `onEvent`.
 `onEvent` can also be used to directly access events allowing you to add custom event logic to your components.

+Additionally, you can use `onNotify` which is called when the [`<Resource>`](api-core.md#resource) has been asked to update and allows you to get all events that have lead to the update at once as well as the request and revision for the update.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Usage-->